Early Childhood Online Education Program

 About the Training Sponsor and Program

 The West Haven Child Development Center (WHCDC), a private non-profit agency, believes that the family unit is the strongest influence in the life of a young child.
 The program is designed to support the family by providing the child with a warm, secure, and educationally stimulating environment.
 These needs are met by the use of qualified staff specially trained in early care and education in an accredited program.
+In addition to caring for young children, WHCDC provides programming to help staff complete training and education in an online format.

 Applying for the Credit